Cabiojinia

 2. Those who are unable to transform information into understanding and wisdom.

-3. Those who are demotivated by failures, so they are unwilling to use what they know.
+3. Those who are demotivated by failures, so are unwilling to use what they know.

 In the above passage of the scriptures, we see that knowledge is very important because, by it, the rooms of a house are filled with all precious and pleasant riches.